How to Roll Out and Roll Back Changes in Stage

 EOF

-Following the same step as deploying the first updateRun, the second updateRun should succeed also.
-Complete status shown as below:
+Following the same approval steps as deploying the first updateRun, the rollback updateRun should succeed.
+Complete status shown below:

 apiVersion: placement.kubernetes-fleet.io/v1beta1